sctlib/sct/content/notes/matrix.md

 ### Communities

-A lot of communities or discussing and organizing on the Matrix ecosystem.
+A lot of communities are discussing and organizing on the Matrix ecosystem (it is possible to explore them in the element client).

 ### French Government
 - https://matrix.org/blog/2018/04/26/matrix-and-riot-confirmed-as-the-basis-for-frances-secure-instant-messenger-app